LarsHadidi/MoCCasIN/README.md

 MoCCasIn relies on CSV version of those catalogs, which can be obtained in Germany via the homepage of the [German Institute for Medical Documentation and Information](https://www.dimdi.de/dynamic/en/homepage/index.html).

+# Disclaimer

-**MoCCasIN does not provide the complete set of metadata for the ICD codes and is not meant to be used in the normal course of clinical work**
+**MoCCasIN does not provide the complete set of metadata for the ICD codes and is not meant to be used in the normal course of clinical work.**

-**I do not provide any warranty for correctness and completenes of MoCCasIN**
+**I do not provide any warranty for correctness and completenes of MoCCasIN*.*

-**Usage is on the user's responsibility**
+**Usage is on the user's responsibility.**

 ## Description